lstmemery/academic-kickstart-1/content/publication/identification-of-sample-comparability-issues.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
 publication = "Proceedings of the 9th International Conference Learning Analytics & Knowledge Conference" publication_short = "LAK 2019"

 # Abstract and optional shortened version.
 abstract = "Imbellus develops cognitive assessments designed to evaluate the skills and abilities of its users within the context of game-based simulations.
 This paper describes work from our ongoing collaboration with a best-in-class management consulting firm, McKinsey & Company, to build a simulation-based assessment that evaluates applicants' cognitive skills and abilities.
 A major challenge inherent in producing a game-based cognitive assessment in an industry setting is to balance the need for iterative design improvements and the need for validation with large samples.
 The work presented here describes a four-step process for assessing the impact of a given design change on the comparability of pre-change and post-change samples.
-We also discuss implications and future work. " abstract_short = ""
+We also discuss implications and future work." abstract_short = ""

 # Featured image thumbnail (optional)